-Though they both are a delicious chocolate treat on a cold night or any night for that matter, there is a slight difference between the two.
-Hot cocoa is made from cocoa powder, and hot chocolate is made from melted chocolate, which makes the drink sweet on its own, while hot cocoa usually has sugar added.
+Though they both are delicious chocolate treats on a cold night or any night for that matter, there is a slight difference between the two.
+Hot cocoa is made from cocoa powder, and hot chocolate is made from melted chocolate, making the drink sweet on its own, while hot cocoa usually has sugar added.
 Hot chocolate comes out much more decadent than hot cocoa.

 What’s a non-alcoholic substitute for hazelnut liqueur?

 Good question, a great non-alcoholic substitute for hazelnut liqueur that’ll still give your drink that additional nutty and sweet hazelnut flavor you’re looking for is hazelnut simple syrup.
 And you can make this yourself at home.
 You’ll need to boil granulated sugar in water until dissolved.
 Remove from heat, then add hazelnut extract; Voila’!